ephramar/gwt-footer/README.md

 </script>
 ```

+### Known Bugs
+- footer.js not loading in https connection - **Submitted by: slmartinez@pup.edu.ph**

-For support, comments, and suggestions, and if you find any bugs, please email us at gwtsupport@i.gov.ph.
+For support, comments, and suggestions, and if you find any bugs, please email us at helpdesk@i.gov.ph.

 ###### CHANGE LOGS
 **06-25-2014**